Dry Kibble Is High In Carbohydrates Contributing To Yeast, Autoimmune, Digestive And Allergy Problems

 - Dry food is also not nearly as well absorbed as other forms of pet food.
 Ever wonder why dogs that eat dry food leave larger "stool deposits" outside than those that eat a raw frozen diet?
 If you haven't tried a raw frozen diet, then you will be amazed at how much less mess there is to pick up!
 That is because much of the dry kibble is not digested or absorbed by your pet whereas, in a raw frozen diet, there is very little left behind.

 - Protein sourcing in dry kibble can be misleading.
 How much of your pet's protein is coming from fresh fish or meat vs potatoes and starches?
 Many forms of dry kibble are loaded with hard-to-digest grains which are the primary source of protein.

 - Dry food, in and of itself, lacks moisture which is problematic for pets with kidney problems or a history of urinary tract issues.
 Cats, especially, can be water avoiders.
 Also, dry food can accumulate mold, depending upon how it is stored.
 This is a problem especially for pets that tend to have yeast.

 What's a Pet Owner To Do?

-1) Try to slowly introduce a raw frozen diet or some canned food into your pet's diet and if possibly reduce or eliminate the dry kibble.
+1) Try to slowly introduce a raw frozen diet or some canned food into your pet's diet and if possible reduce or eliminate the dry kibble.
 You can also try substituting a small amount of homemade food for the dry kibble.